mateuszniechwiej/Ms-1-LP/README.md

 :white_circle: - payment options to pre-ordered products for collections.

-:white_circle: - polish language version
+:white_circle: - Polish language version

-:white_circle: - attach english menu.pdf to open in new tab
+:white_circle: - attach English menu.pdf to open in new tab

 #